ZuriCoin/ZuriCoin/README.md

 # ZuriCoin
 This is the Cryptocurrency for everybody.
-We believe that wealth is suppose to be decentralised.
+We believe that wealth is suppose to be stable and increase.
 We believe that the world of inventions has just began.
 We understand that a coin that everyone can use is better than a coin few people can use.

 We need your Help. any way you can.